techidaily/site-win11-tips/source/_posts/navigating-through-troubled-waters-in-windows-mail-app-with-0x800713f.md

 ## 3\.
 Reset and Repair the Mail App

  Windows 11 includes**Reset** and**Repair** options that can often fix buggy UWP apps showing error codes.
 Resetting the Mail app can eradicate corrupted data.
-Our guide to[resetting apps in Windows](https://www.makeuseof.com/windows-reset-app/) provides further details on how to do that.
+Our guide to [resetting apps in Windows](https://www.makeuseof.com/windows-reset-app/) provides further details on how to do that.
 You can also select an alternative**Repair** option for Mail just above its**Reset** button.

 ![The Reset button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/the-reset-option.jpg)